 My name is Shelley Klammer.
 I am a REACE (Registered Expressive Art Consultant and Educator) with the International Expressive Arts Therapy Association and I am an avid encourager of Expressive Arts Facilitators!

-This is a support group for the encouragement and cross-pollination of peers from all stages of practice in expressive arts facilitation.
+I created this Facebook support group to facilitate the encouragement and cross-pollination of peers from all stages of practice in expressive arts facilitation.

-Contributing vs. Selling: After your introduction, I invite you to participate in the daily conversations, and continue to share your art programs, services and links as they relate and contribute to group learning in the conversation threads.
-In order to not over-represent one facilitation/therapy school or service, all stand-alone advertisements for courses and services will be removed.
+Contributing vs. Selling: I invite you to participate in the daily conversations, and continue to share your art programs, services and links as they relate and contribute to group learning in the conversation threads.

-Monthly Expressive Arts Bulletin Board: You are welcome to share your upcoming trainings, workshops and online courses on the monthly bulletin board in the comments section as much as you like.
+Monthly Expressive Arts Bulletin Board: You are welcome to advertise your upcoming trainings, workshops and online courses on the monthly bulletin board in the comments section as much as you like.

-1. Photos of your arts programs and arts directives along with a few words about your facilitation process.
+1. Photos of your arts programs (with your participants' written permission) and arts directives along with a few words about your facilitation process.